pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 b.widthAnchor.constrain(constant: 50.0)
 ```

 Oh no, another error...
-But this time it's pretty easy to understands what's happening.
+But this time it's pretty easy to understand what's happening.
 Currently, our function is always expecting us to send a `NSLayoutAnchor` and it doesn't have a default parameter.
 To solve this, these would be the two most obvious solutions:

 * Set the expecting anchor as an optional, `NSLayoutAnchor?`
 * Provide a default parameter